The Pre-tribulation Rapture is a False teaching...

 **12 That they all might be damned who believed not the truth, but had pleasure in unrighteousness.

 We have no doubt that Christ is coming again, and that we are in fact living in the end of days.
+Also, with current world events being what they are, this appears to be the last generation.

 Jesus said, "...when the Son of man cometh, shall he find faith on the earth?"
 (Luke 18:8)